gsbcamargo/gsbcamargo/README.md

 - 🔭 I’m currently on my way to obtaining my (second?) college degree (last year on it, hopefully).
 - 🔜 Finishing some personal projects (can't tell what it is yet tho, hint: SOLID principles) :).
 - 🌱 I’m focused on the following path: how to be an effective and tech-savvy programmer.
-- 🏆 I'm very much in love with Java, Python, Go and Rust :D (but what I really like is *solving problems*, regardless of the tool used).
+- 🏆 I'm very much in love with *solving problems*, regardless of the tool used.
+I'm a fan of Python, Java, C#, Go and Rust, each one for a different reason.
 - 💖 I do enjoy learning about new subjects and I also love to talk about interesting stuff.
-- 📚 Currently learning advanced Java features and it's frameworks.
+- 📚 Currently sharpening my C# (no pun intended) skills.
 - 😄 Pronouns: he/ele/él.
 - ⚡ Fun fact: I used to be a lawyer.
 Yeah.
 - 📫 How to reach me: